 Value your investment

-As prices of bikes increase, some now costing more than our first car, it begins to make sense to insure the investment in your new e-bike, along with the liability that comes with riding a “motorized” bicycle.
-It is important to consider that as a cyclist you will be sharing space with both pedestrians and vehicles, both moving at significantly different speeds than you.
+As prices of bikes increase, some now costing more than our first car, it begins to make sense to insure the investment in your new e-bike, along with the liability that comes with riding a motorized bicycle.
+It is important to consider that, as a cyclist, you will be sharing space with both pedestrians and vehicles, all moving at significantly different speeds.
 Many people have learned that you don’t have to be wrong to get sued: all it takes is a pedestrian staring into a cell phone to step off the curb in front of you.
 Don’t learn this lesson the hard way.
-It’s better to manage the risks associated with riding an e-bike by taking out an insurance policy than to regret passing on the opportunity.
+It’s better to manage the risks associated with riding an e-bike by taking out an insurance policy now than to regret passing the opportunity.

 Most home insurance policies do not include e-bike liability.
-In the insurance company’s rule book an electric bicycle is a “motorized” vehicle and therefore excluded from home insurance coverage.
-E-bike insurance from Velosurance recognizes the need for equal insurance protection, whether a bicycle is electric-assist or pedal-power, and offers a cyclist insurance policy to protect the e-bike owners from all the risks associated with bicycle riding.
-You can get a quote and insure your e-bike in just five minutes at velosurance.com.
+According to the insurance company’s rule book, an electric bicycle is a motorized vehicle and therefore excluded from home insurance coverage.
+E-bike insurance from Velosurance recognizes the need for equal insurance protection - whether a bicycle is electric-assist or pedal-power - and offers insurance policy to protect your e-bike from all the risks associated with bicycle riding.
+You can get a quote and insure your e-bike in just five minutes by visiting velosurance.com